mnot/I-D/gin/draft.md

 To be useful to endpoints, the information a network exposes needs to be:

 * Specific to the client - General information about network properties is often an improvement over current practice, but to be truly useful, it should be able to be tailored to a specific client IP address.
-* Reasonably current - Information from ten minutes ago is often useless; when necessary, an endpoint ought to be able to get information that is fresh (on the granularity of a few seconds).
+* Reasonably current - Information from fifteen minutes ago is often useless; when necessary, an endpoint ought to be able to get information that is fresh (on the granularity of a few seconds).
 * Scalable - The overhead of conveying information to clients ought to be minimal, and it needs to be usable on the scale of a large Web site.
 * Private - The protocol ought not expose details of private networks, or any personally identifying information beyond that already available.

 A protocol for exposing this information necessarily must choose the scope of its applicability.
-Due to the nature of the Internet, it is not practical to meet the goals above for any given pair of IP addresses; the permutations are impractical, and discovering meaningful information on this scale is likewise unlikely.
+Due to the nature of the Internet, it is not practical to meet the goals above for the end-to-end path(s) between any given pair of IP addresses; the permutations are impractical, and discovering meaningful information on this scale is likewise unlikely.

 However, it is comparatively easy for a network operator to expose what it considers to be the "last mile" properties of an IP address.
 For example, an ISP providing ADSL access to its